Lived and Living Experience Workforces Discipline Frameworks information session

 For more information on our engagement with LLEWs, see Engaging with lived and living experience workforces.

-The department also funds training for current LLE workers, delivered by established LLE training providers.
-Training offerings include:
+The department funds training for current LLE workers, delivered by established LLE training providers.
+Lived and living experience workers in state-funded mental health, AOD and harm reduction services can access this training for free.

 - Intentional Peer